mougiakouel/QGIS-Training-Manual/complete_analysis/analysis_combination.rst

 -------------------------------------------------------------------------------

-You have now answered the original research question, and can offer an opinion (with reasons, backed by analysis) for a recommendation regarding with property to develop.
+You have now answered the original research question, and can offer an opinion (with reasons, backed by analysis) for a recommendation regarding which property to develop.

 |WN|
 -------------------------------------------------------------------------------